-In celebration of Native American Heritage Month, this November, Cal State San Bernardino will hold a number of virtual events to honor and celebrate Native American culture, traditions and contributions.
+This November, Cal State San Bernardino celebrates Native American Heritage Month with a series of events to honor Native American culture, traditions and contributions.